MarlinFirmware/Marlin/display assets/Giadej compilation/readme.md

 [**Click to Download**](https://downgit.github.io/#/home?url=https://github.com/mriscoc/Marlin_Ender3v2/tree/Ender3v2-Released/display%20assets/Giadej%20compilation/DWIN_SET)

 1. Get an µSD card of 8GB or less.
-1. Format the µSD card with a 4 KB sector size
+1. Format the µSD card MBR, FAT32 and with a 4 KB sector size
 1. Copy the `DWIN_SET` directory in the Root of SD
 1. Turn off your printer
 1. Disconnect and dissasembly the screen unit